-Figure X. The history of combined federal and private autism research funding from 2008 to 2020 in actual (blue) dollars and 2008 constant (orange) dollars.
+Figure 2.
+The history of combined federal and private autism research funding from 2008 to 2020 in actual (blue) dollars and 2008 constant (orange) dollars.
 The dotted lines indicate funding levels excluding American Recovery and Reinvestment Act (ARRA) stimulus funds, which provided supplementary funding in 2009 and 2010.
 Inflation effects were calculated using the Biomedical Research and Development Price Index (BRDPI).1

 It is important to point out that this budget recommendation applies to only the autism research budget; this does not include funding for important services, supports, and programs.
 The present budget recommendation does not take into account much of the day-to-day spending of families.
-The research funding described will help to maximize efficiency and improve the quality of services, interventions, and treatments.
+The research funding described will help to provide the evidence needed to identify interventions, services, and supports that are effective and that work for individuals with a variety of needs and co-occurring conditions across the lifespan.
 It is also important to note that the research funding increases recommended by the IACC would not be sufficient to accomplish all the research goals identified in this Plan.